Suzuki Grand Vitara Common Problems and Solutions

 Problem:

-There is a loud ticking noise when you start the engine from cold.
+There is a loud ticking noise when starting the engine from cold.

 Solution:

-This will often be a case of bleed down of the hydraulic valve lifters.
-Check your oil is clean, and flush and replace it if it looks dirty.
-Once that's done, try running your engine for about 20-minutes at 2,000rpm.
-If that doesn't solve the ticking sound, then you'll have to find new lifters in our online store and replace the damaged ones.
+This is often due to bleed down of the hydraulic valve lifters.
+Check that your oil is clean, and flush and replace it if it appears dirty.
+Once you've done that, run your engine for about 20 minutes at 2,000 rpm.
+If the ticking sound persists, you will need to find new lifters in our online store and replace the damaged ones.

 Difficulty level